rkotze/rkotze.github.io/_drafts/2019-12-18-jwt-apollo-client-graphql.md

 }
 ```

-Below is an example component which is missing the username and password fields to provide focus on the important functions.
+Below is an example component which is missing the _username_ and _password_ input fields as I want focus on the important functions.
 Essentially we call the mutation when the form is submitted and take the user login details from the component state.
-A successful response from `await login` will return `data.login` object, containing the tokens which is stored using `saveTokens`.
+A successful response from `await login` will return `data.login` object containing the tokens and is saved using `saveTokens`.

 ```javascript
 import React, { useState } from "react";